erikknorren/nuxt3-starter/README.md

 export default prisma
 ```

-`npx prisma init`

-This command generates a schema.prisma file in the prisma folder.
-This file is used to configure your database connection and to generate your database models.
-Also, a DATABASE_URL variable is created in **.env**.
-You need to overwrite this variable with the correctly formatted database url, which looks a lot like a connection string.

-You can find the correct format [here](https://www.prisma.io/docs/reference/database-reference/connection-urls).

-After that, to start importing and using your database model, you can run the following commands in terminal.
+Afterwards, to start importing and using your database model, you can run the following commands in terminal.

 - `npx prisma db pull`
 - `npx prisma generate`